TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Stencil table and part builder were merged into one block
 * Instead of crafting patterns and using those, the part builder has a UI similar to the stone cutter to craft parts

+**Improved upgrades**

+* Added an upgraded part builder, the part forge
+    * Intended to simplify early game by not showing large parts until you have broad tools
+* Reworked Tool Forge into Tinker's Anvil
+    * Simply sounds cooler
+* Tinker Station now is limited to 3 slots for upgrades
+    * Could be used to gate a modifier recipe by requiring 5 inputs

 ## Materials

 **Material tiers**